Does a 2011 Hyundai Sonata Take Synthetic Oil

 If you’re looking for an affordable and reliable sedan, the Hyundai Sonata is a great option.
 But does it take synthetic oil?
 The answer is yes, the 2011 Hyundai Sonata does take synthetic oil.

-So if you’re looking for maximum protection and efficiency for your Hyundai Sonata, be sure to use synthetic oil.
+For maximum protection and efficiency in your Hyundai Sonata, consider using synthetic oil.

-What Kind of Oil Do You Use for 2011 Hyundai Sonata?
+What Kind of Oil Do You Use for a 2011 Hyundai Sonata?

 The 2011 Hyundai Sonata comes with a four-cylinder engine that requires 5W-20 synthetic oil.
 You can use conventional oil, but it must meet the specifications required by Hyundai.
 The recommended oil change interval for the 2011 Sonata is 7,500 miles when using conventional oil or 10,000 miles when using synthetic oil.

 Yes, the Hyundai Sonata does use synthetic oil.
-This is because synthetic oil provides a number of benefits over traditional oil, including better protection against wear and tear, improved fuel economy, and reduced emissions.
+This is because synthetic oil provides several benefits over traditional oil, including better protection against wear and tear, improved fuel economy, and reduced emissions.

 Does Hyundai Recommend Synthetic Oil?